 Participants are paired with a faculty research mentor to conduct transformative air and/or water pollution research.
 Weekly group meetings of the REU cohort foster student-to-student communication via workshops and networking opportunities.
 A Research Symposium, as well as support for post-REU conference presentations and publications, provides students opportunities to hone their communication skills.

-Students must be U.S. citizens or permanent residents and be enrolled as undergraduate students in a college program through Fall 2021.
+Students must be U.S. citizens or permanent residents of the United States or its possessions and be enrolled as undergraduate students in a college program through Fall 2023.
 Students from under-represented minority groups and non-research focused institutions are strongly encouraged to apply.

 This material is based upon work supported by the National Science Foundation under Grant Nos.
 EEC-1559989 and EEC-1852243.